MaximilianStammnitz/Indelwald/README.md

 <b>############ FILE UPLOAD IN VERY SHORT. ##############</b>

-Parts of the raw input of this toy example, and the associated file/function names, comprise confidential information on a recently submitted article on the origin of these samples.
+Parts of the raw input of our toy example, and associated file/function names of Indelwald, comprise strictly confidential informations on a recently submitted article on the origin of these samples.
 Therefore, a careful code-revision (and renaming) has been undertaken in the last two days.
-The code will be released on <b>Friday, 14th August</b>.
+The code will be released on <b> Friday, 14th August</b>.